 FREN 321.
 18th THROUGH 21st CENTURY FRENCH LITERATURE.
 An introduction to French literary development from the eighteenth to the twenty-first century.
 From Louis XIV's absolute monarchy through the French Revolution to two World Wars and decolonization, these centuries provoked rich and diverse literary production, often as a means of social and political engagement.
 Authors may include Voltaire, Rousseau, Diderot, Stendhal, Hugo, Balzac, Flaubert, Zola, Modiano, Duras, Queneau, Condé, Ben Jelloun, Nothomb, etc. Prerequisite: French 300-level course or by permission.
+Offered periodically, semester course, three hours.

 FREN 325.
 FRENCH THEATRE.
 A course designed to give students an overview of the history and evolution of theater in the French-speaking world.
 Readings may include Molière, Corneille, Racine, Beaumarchais, Hugo, Sartre, Ionesco, Beckett, and Césaire.
 This course fulfills the Information Literacy (IL) requirement for the French major.
 Prerequisite: French 300-level course or by permission.
+Offered periodically, semester course, three hours.